Stargazing (Alpha album)

 Stargazing is a studio album by Alpha.
 It was released on Don't Touch in 2003.
 It includes vocal contributions from Wendy Stubbs, Helen White, Martin Barnard, and Kelvin Swaybe.

 In 2004, a special edition CD was released on Nettwerk Records with a different track listing.

 Critical reception

-Tim DiGravina of AllMusic gave the album 4.5 stars out of 5, saying: "While some of the group's contemporaries were releasing somewhat blundering, meandering albums, Alpha hit the ball out of the park with Stargazing and redefined intelligent and passionate electronic soul music."
+Tim DiGravina of AllMusic said: "While some of the group's contemporaries were releasing somewhat blundering, meandering albums, Alpha hit the ball out of the park with Stargazing and redefined intelligent and passionate electronic soul music."
 John Bergstrom of PopMatters called it "peaceful, intense and ultimately inspiring."

 Track listing

 Personnel

 Credits adapted from the original edition's liner notes.